Skip to main content

 Standard-plus or fast AC charging, roughly 8kW to 49kW: These are often found at destination locations such as shopping centres, leisure sites and town-centre car parks.
 A 22kW AC charger can be useful if your car can actually accept that AC speed, but many cars charge more slowly on AC even when the unit is rated higher.

 Rapid and ultra-rapid charging, 50kW and above: These are the motorway, trunk-road and charging-hub units used on longer journeys.
-Zapmap’s latest rapid-pricing table puts the main rapid networks at roughly 62p/kWh to 92p/kWh on PAYG, with a weighted rapid and ultra-rapid average around 79p/kWh.
+Zapmap’s latest rapid-pricing table puts the main rapid networks at roughly 63p/kWh to 92p/kWh on PAYG, with a weighted rapid and ultra-rapid average around 79p/kWh.

 • Zapmap’s index is PAYG public charging, not a promise that every driver pays the same price after memberships, subscriptions, roaming cards or partner discounts.
+Zapmap also says the actual average paid can be lower where time-bound, location-specific or partner-specific deals apply.

 • Rapid and ultra-rapid charging remains a convenience product for trips and top-ups.
 For routine charging, the home-tariff comparison still matters more than a single public charger headline price.